enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 13 - Perspectives on brain  connectivity.md

 Local efficiency
 	Clustering surrounding a certain nodes
 Clustering coefficient?
-	prevalence of certain edges compare to possible edges This means are the bacteria cells connected to the maximum number of bacterias cells possible?
+	prevalence of certain edges of the neighbours of the NODE compare to possible edges of the neighbour of the nodes.
+	This means are the bacteria cells connected to the maximum number of bacterias cells possible?
 Like the skin or is it more like a streptocok?
 Betweenness centrality?
 	It's like, take a node, take the shortest paths in the modules that passes through.
 For all the shortest paths inthe network, how much of them passes thourgh this MOFO node?